kevinfiol/kevinfiol.github.io/resume/resume.md

 * **Firefox New Tab Add-on** • [add-on page](https://addons.mozilla.org/en-US/firefox/addon/colm/)
     \> A FireFox browser extension that replaces the 'new tab' with a minimal, customizable, Markdown-powered layout.
     \> Allows users to customize the width, height, colors, background, and fonts via an options menu.
-    \> Includes a Custom CSS Editor, menu for uploading local user files, hotkey support, and the ability to export user configurations to JSON
+    \> Includes a custom CSS Editor, menu for uploading local user files, hotkey support, and the ability to export user configurations to a JSON file, which can then be re-imported at a later time.

 ---